 Overview

 Dropbox is a file-sharing and content management system that provides a collaborative workspace.
-Additionally, it offers backup storage for videos, documents, and other content.
-Dropbox also includes auto-sync of the data in your account, enabling you to access it from any device and location.
+Additionally, it offers backup storage for your image collection, large videos, CAD files, or entire folders and other content.

 SharePoint Online is a comprehensive platform that offers a vast range of features and tools for businesses looking for a complete solution for their collaboration, document management, and project management needs.
 SharePoint Online provides companies with a secure and centralized location for storing and managing files and tools for version control, workflows, and collaboration.

-From the above Dropbox vs SharePoint Online pricing comparison, we can see that while Dropbox comes with a free plan, SharePoint Online does not.
-Yet, SharePoint Online’s lowest-priced plan is available at $5 with sufficient storage of 1 TB, which could greatly benefit small and medium businesses.
+From the above Dropbox vs SharePoint Online pricing comparison, we can see that while Dropbox comes with a free plan, SharePoint Online provides lowest-priced plan at $5, which could greatly benefit small and medium businesses.

 Dropbox vs SharePoint Online: Ease of Use